 Kodi took another breath.
 “Obviously, you two don’t know what happened this morning.
 I went out to practice drawing some… less dangerous things… but then…”

-Guy felt his eyes grow larger and larger still as Kodi related to him the whole thing– until her felt like they were practically popping out of his skull.
+Guy felt his eyes grow larger and larger still as Kodi related to him the whole thing– until they felt like they were practically popping out of his skull.
 “So, you think that those two random kids…?”

 “Weren’t just some random kids,” said Kodi grimly, wiping off his arms with a moist paint cloth.
 “I wonder what they’re up to though, aside from trying to kill us.
 My main question is why?
 Why do they want us dead, if we’re not even bugging them, let alone fighting them?”